pavlovvlad/CarND-Vehicle-Detection/writeup.md

  - 2nd threshold = 6 overlappings to remove false positive over 10 consecutive frames

 To associate the individual blobs in the heatmap the `scipy.ndimage.measurements.label()` has been used.
 This helps to combine overlapping detections.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:

-![alt text][image4]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image5]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image6]

 ---